GoogleCloudPlatform/datashare-toolkit/client/README.md

 ## Getting Started

-These instructions will setup an instance of the BQDS API Serivce in your GCP project.
+These instructions will setup an instance of the BMC service in your GCP project.

 ### Enable APIs

-These are the GCP project APIs that require the BQDS Spot fulfillment API access.
+These are the GCP project APIs that require the BMC service authorization.

 ```
 pubsub.googleapis.com